Energy forecasting: Background

-When electricity sectors were regulated, utility monopolies used short-term load forecasts to ensure the reliability of supply and long-term demand forecasts as the basis for planning and investing in new capacity.
-However, since the early 1990s, the process of deregulation and the introduction of competitive electricity markets have been reshaping the landscape of the traditionally monopolistic and government-controlled power sectors.
+When electricity sectors were regulated, utility monopolies used short-term load forecasts to ensure the reliability of supply and medium-term to long-term demand forecasts as the basis for planning and investing in new capacity.
+However, since the early 1990s, the process of deregulation and the introduction of competitive electricity markets have been reshaping the landscape of the traditionally monopolistic and government-controlled power utilities.
 In many countries worldwide, electricity is now traded under market rules using spot and derivative contracts.
-At the corporate level, electricity load and price forecasts have become a fundamental input to energy companies’ decision making mechanisms.
+At the corporate level, electricity load and price forecasts have become a fundamental input to energy companies' decision making mechanisms.
 The costs of over- or undercontracting and then selling or buying power in the balancing market are typically so high that they can lead to huge financial losses and bankruptcy in the extreme case.
 In this respect electric utilities are the most vulnerable, since they generally cannot pass their costs on to the retail customers.

 While there have been a variety of empirical studies on point forecasts (i.e., the "best guess" or expected value of the spot price), probabilistic - i.e., interval and density - forecasts have not been investigated extensively to date.
 However, this is changing and nowadays both researchers and practitioners are focusing on the latter.
 While the Global Energy Forecasting Competition in 2012 was on point forecasting of electric load and wind power, the 2014 edition aimed at probabilistic forecasting of electric load, wind power, solar power and electricity prices.

 A 2023 textbook covers electricity load forecasting and provides tutorial material written in the python language.